Nicolelam8891/valorant-showcase-mod-3-solo-project/README.md

 ## Wins:
 Responsive design |
 Utilizing Figma to create the app design |
-Adding players to team and delete functionality
+Adding players to team and delete functionality |
+Animation